 Points to consider:

-- Is the pet in a lot of pain which cannot be alleviated with drugs?
+- Is the pet in a lot of pain that cannot be alleviated with drugs?

-- Are there injuries that can’t be treated which are causing pain and suffering?
+- Are there injuries that can’t be treated that are causing pain and suffering?

 - Does the pet have any quality of life?

 - What will the cat miss out on if he or she is not around tomorrow?

 - Is the cat still enjoy watching the birds outside or going for an afternoon walk?
 Does she still greet you at the door when you come home from work?